-Home Studio Producer – Recording a Band Live on a Budget
+Home Studio Practitioner – Recording a Band Live on a Budget

 Limited recording budget?
 Let necessity be the mother of invention in achieving a professional-quality tracking result.